luxurno/RustRevolutIntegration/README.md

 ## Created for Revolut API integration

 ### Requirements:
+- Send report if favourites list is increasing or decreasing
 - Provide exchange from PLN to USD in good specific course

   I've checked at pricing page with `Metal` plan and there wasn't more about it.